 The private parts of a man were sometimes called TOOLS.

 If you were TOP HEAVY it had nothing to do with your chest.
 It meant you were drunk.

 Someone who was at the top of his profession was called a TOPPING FELLOW, but a rich man was called a TOPPING MAN.

-TORCHE-CUL, sometimes referred to as bumfodder, was toilet paper.
+TORCHE-CUL, sometimes referred to as bumfodder, was slang for toilet paper.

 A TORMENTOR OF SHEEP SKIN was a drummer and a TORMENTOR OF CATGUT or a CATGUT-SCRAPER was a fiddler.